 4The number and types of medical appointments vary between the legacy system (eight appointment types) and those found in MHS GENESIS (six appointment types), with no crosswalk available to align them.
 Furthermore, days to care is measured differently in each system.
 According to a DHA official, days to care in MHS GENESIS is measured starting with the date the appointment is made and ending with the date the appointment occurred.
-Comparatively, days to care in the legacy system are measured beginning with the date the referral was made, if known.
-If unknown, then the days to care are measured beginning with the date the appointment was made.
+Comparatively, days to care in the legacy system are measured beginning with the date the appointment was made.